Overview of the three Courses: subjects and teachers

 The different non-discrimination clauses of Art.
 24 of the OECD Model will be analyzed and compared with each other.
 We will discover how the non-discrimination provisions interact with the distributive rules and examine in which case taxpayers are in a similar situation.
-In the end we will discuss several triangular cases where non-discrimination issues will be combined with problems of double taxation relief.
+In the end we will discuss several triangular cases where non-discrimination issues will be combined with problems of double taxation relief (Art.
+23 of the OECD Model).
 The discussion will include an analysis of the recent Volvo decision of the Brazilian Supreme Court.

 >> teacher: Carolina Landim (Braz) & Chiara Bardini (Italy)

 B.9.
 Cross-border investment: Brazil – Portugal – Angola (2 days)